keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 Recall that the drop needs the following properties:

-* The drop must have 2 key uses for each key.
+* An FC drop must be used whereby each key has 2 uses.
-* The second key use should call `nft_mint`.
+* The first key use is a `null` method that is password protected.
-* the first key use must be password protected.
+* The second key use will have $NEAR to create a new wallet and it will also call `nft_mint` on an NFT contract which will send the new or existing account a POAP.

 ### Function Call Drop Basics
 This process starts with calling the `initKeypom` function and will always be the first function you call to interact with the SDK.